CAN-SPAM Act – A Law – Subject to penalties

 - Monitor what others are doing on your behalf

-If you’ve hired someone behalf of you, or your on-line email marketing is handled by other firm or personals then you must monitor their activities and email marketing strategies.
-Both the company whose product is promoted in the message and the company that actually sends the message may be held legally responsible.
+Furthermore, both the company whose product is promoted in the message and the company that actually sends the message may be held legally responsible.

-The main benefit of CAN-SPAM Act is that customers have the choice to be or not in relationship with anyone.
+Since, the main benefit of CAN-SPAM Act is that customers have the choice to be or not in relationship with anyone.

 If I’ve missed anything or not provided correct information then please feel free to provide your suggestions via comments and I will update the information accordingly.